lmiguelvargasf/nova-stack/README.md

 ## Development Tasks

-This project uses [Task][] as a task runner to simplify common development workflows.
+This project uses [Task][] to simplify common development workflows.
 The main `Taskfile.yml` in the project root provides commands for:

 - Managing the Docker environment (e.g., building images, starting/stopping services).
 - Running development tasks within the `backend` and `frontend` services (e.g., linting, formatting, testing).

-To see all available tasks and their descriptions, run the following command from the project root:
+To list all available tasks:

 ```bash
 task --list